KxSystems/docs/docs/ml/nlp/userguide/comparisons.md

 Where

-- `keywords` is a list of dictionaries containing keywords and their significance scores in the corpus
+- `keywords` is a list of dictionaries containing keywords and their significance scores in a corpus (return of `.nlp.newParser`)
 - `idx` is the index of the `keywords` to compare with the rest of the corpus' keywords

 returns as a float the document’s significance to the rest of the corpus.